-PLS 215 Bankruptcy Law (3) Prerequisites: PLS 101 with a C or higher
+PLS 215 Bankruptcy Law (3)

 Introduces basic issues in bankruptcy law, including economic, ethical, and policy considerations as they apply to the competing interests of creditors and debtors.
 Introduces various non-bankruptcy options and Bankruptcy Acts, with particular attention to the Bankruptcy Abuse Prevention and Consumer Protection Act ("BAPCPA") of 2005.
 Examines filing for bankruptcy protection under Chapter 7 and Chapter 13 and petitioning under Chapters 11, 12, and 13.
 To continue with other Paralegal Studies courses, a C or higher is required.